Strawberry Cinnamon Rolls

-And if somebody *cough, cough* made me these Strawberry Cinnamon Breakfast Buns for Mother’s Day, I would be over the moon.
+And if somebody *cough, cough* made me these Strawberry Cinnamon Breakfast Buns for Mother’s Day or any other occasion, I would be over the moon.

 Whatever the case, I recommend baking these buns for your mama (or any special lady in your life who you think needs a treat!) if she happens to be a sweet breakfast fan and a strawberry lover.
 If she’s anything like me, she’ll love them!

 Other recipes to share at brunch: Coffee Cake Muffins | Baileys Coffee | Chocolate Raspberry Overnight French Toast Casserole | Nutella Pancakes (Chocolate Hazelnut Pancakes) | How to Make a Prosecco Mimosa

 Need breakfast inspiration?
 Head on over to my Breakfast and Brunch Recipe Index for more ideas!

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

 - Two 8″ round cake pans (or one 9″x13″ baking dish)

 - Blender or food processor